nixworks/public/news/2006/06/21/index.md

 ##### Saddam Hussein
 ### [ Saddam Hussein's principal defense lawyer, Khamis al-Obeidi, is assassinated in Baghdad. ](/news/2006/06/21/saddam-hussein-s-principal-defense-lawyer-khamis-al-obeidi-is-assassinated-in-baghdad.md)
-_Context: assassination, one, Saddam Hussein, Baghdad_
+_Context: Baghdad, one, assassination, Saddam Hussein_

 ##### Ukraine
 ### [ Ukraine's formerly estranged Orange Revolution allies reach an agreement to restore Yulia Tymoshenko as Prime Minister of Ukraine after three months of uncertainty. ](/news/2006/06/21/ukraine-s-formerly-estranged-orange-revolution-allies-reach-an-agreement-to-restore-yulia-tymoshenko-as-prime-minister-of-ukraine-after-thr.md)
-_Context: Yulia Tymoshenko, Ukraine, Prime Minister of Ukraine, Orange Revolution_
+_Context: Yulia Tymoshenko, Orange Revolution, Prime Minister of Ukraine, Ukraine_

 ##### Katharine Jefferts Schori
 ### [ Katharine Jefferts Schori, the Episcopal bishop of Nevada, and the new leader of the Episcopal Church in the United States of America has said that homosexuality is not a sin. ](/news/2006/06/21/katharine-jefferts-schori-the-episcopal-bishop-of-nevada-and-the-new-leader-of-the-episcopal-church-in-the-united-states-of-america-has-s.md)
-_Context: Katharine Jefferts Schori, Nevada, sin, homosexuality, United States Episcopal Church_
+_Context: Nevada, Katharine Jefferts Schori, United States Episcopal Church, sin, homosexuality_

 ## [Previous Day...](/news/2006/06/20/index.md)